ibm-cloud-docs/codeengine/project.md

 When you no longer need a project, you can delete it.
 Deleting a project deletes all of the components that it contains.
 You can use the console or the CLI.
 {: #shortdesc}

 When you delete a project, it is soft deleted and can be restored within 7 days before it is permanently deleted.
-You can restore a soft deleted project by using the {{site.data.keyword.cloud_notm}} CLI [`ibmcloud resource reclamation-restore`](/docs/cli?topic=cli-ibmcloud_commands_resource#ibmcloud_resource_reclamation_restore) command.
+You can restore a soft deleted project by using the {{site.data.keyword.cloud_notm}} CLI [**`ibmcloud resource reclamation-restore`**](/docs/cli?topic=cli-ibmcloud_commands_resource#ibmcloud_resource_reclamation_restore) command.
 You must restore your project within 7 days or it is permanently deleted.
-For more information see, [Restoring deleted projects](#restore-softdelete-project).
+For more information,  see [Restoring deleted projects](#restore-softdelete-project).

-To delete a project so that it cannot be restored, use the `--hard` option on the `project delete` CLI command to specify to immediately delete the project.
+To delete a project so that it cannot be restored, use the `--hard` option with the **`project delete`** CLI command to specify to immediately delete the project.

 When you delete a project, any projects that are not permanently deleted count toward the maximum of 20 total projects per region that are allowed.
 {: tip}